In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - In a small bowl, using a fork, mix together the mushroom stroganoff blend and vegetable broth.

-Add the steak and any accumulated juices and cook, stirring occasionally, until the sauce has thickened, 2 to 3 minutes.
-Working in batches if needed, stir in the spinach and cook until just wilted and the steak is cooked through, 1 to 2 minutes.
+Add your protein and any accumulated juices and cook, stirring occasionally, until the sauce has thickened, 2 to 3 minutes.
+Working in batches if needed, stir in the spinach and cook until just wilted and your protein is cooked through, 1 to 2 minutes.
 Remove from the heat and season to taste with salt and pepper.
 When the stroganoff is almost done, finish the zucchini “noodles.”

 Cook the zucchini “noodles”